RealismusModding/realismusmodding.github.io/mods/seasons/manual/info_for_map_makers.md

 - Now, in Giants Editor, use terrain foliage paint mode to paint windrowfoliage wherever snow must NOT appear (roads, inside buildings) (it appears in list as ssSnowMask).
 - *Note:* make sure you only paint the first layer (ssSnowMask).
 All other layers *must* remain empty.
 - Save in Giants Editor before launching the game

+To test wether the snow mask works before painting it, you can place a shed on a field and then use the `ssAddSnow` command.
+If a snow mask was found, the shed will now not have snow inside.

+Some users have experienced problems with maps that have old versions of windrowFoliageShader.xml rendering the snow mask invisible in Giants editor.
+If you have this problem try replacing windrowFoliageShader.xml in the map with the version from the games installation directory, you can find it in the `data/shaders` directory.

+#### Preparing map for release
+To make the map behave normally when not being used with Seasons, the seasons mask needs to be invisible.

 - Rename invisible_mask_diffuse to invisible_mask_diffuse1 (to switch off the 'Visible green snowMask texture')
 - Rename invisible_mask_diffuse0 to invisibe_mask_diffuse (to switch on 'invisible texture' )
 - After you finished editing in GE, change the viewDistance from 80 to 0 to hide it correctly.
 When you want to do changes again, set it back to 80.

-- Snow should now appear correctly and not where the snowMask was painted.
+Snow should now appear correctly and not where the snowMask was painted.

-Some users have experienced problems with maps that have old versions of windrowFoliageShader.xml rendering the snow mask invisible in Giants editor.
-If you have this problem try replacing windrowFoliageShader.xml in the map with the version from the games installation directory, you can find it in the data\shaders directory.
+If you want to make changes again, do these steps in reverse.

 ### Texture Replacements